nkdAgility/NKDAgility.com/site/content/resources/blog/2023/2023-07-13-risk-mitigation-agile-usable-products-vs-documentation-in-traditional-project-management/index.md

 ---
+title: 'Risk Mitigation: Agile Usable Products vs Documentation in Traditional Project Management'
+date: 2023-07-13
+author: MrHinsh
 id: "49495"
-title: "Risk Mitigation: Agile Usable Products vs Documentation in Traditional Project Management"
-date: "2023-07-13"
-categories:
-  - "discovery-ideation"
-  - "transparency-commitment"
-tags:
-  - "featured"
-  - "homepage"
-coverImage: "image-1.jpg"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "risk-mitigation-agile-usable-products-vs-documentation-in-traditional-project-management"
+slug: risk-mitigation-agile-usable-products-vs-documentation-in-traditional-project-management
 aliases:
 - /blog/risk-mitigation-agile-usable-products-vs-documentation-in-traditional-project-management
+tags:
+- featured
+- homepage
+categories:
+- discovery-ideation
+- transparency-commitment
+coverImage: image-1.jpg

 ---

 As the software development landscape evolves, evaluating the time-tested traditional project management strategies alongside the burgeoning agile methodologies is essential.
 The central tenet I would like to explore today is comparing using usable working products as a risk mitigation strategy in Agile with the elaborate documentation characteristic of traditional project management.